isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-17-iss-1-apr-jun-2021/2021-04-08-beastly-business.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol-17-issue-1/beastly/animalrace.jpg">
 Animals were also used as a form of entertainment.
 Shown here is a group of European men using their pets to compete in an animal race.
-This print titled “A Menagerie Race at Singapore” was first published in the 20th August 1881 issue of British newspaper, The Graphic. <i>Courtesy of National Archives of Singapore</i>.
+This print titled “A Menagerie Race at Singapore” was first published in the 20th August 1881 issue of British newspaper, <i>The Graphic</i>. <i>Courtesy of National Archives of Singapore</i>.
 </div>

 #### **Legislating the Protection of Wildlife**